wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## AAD (Azure Active Directory)

 PROTIP: Azure AD users and groups are created in a <strong>flat structure</strong>, with no Organizational Units (OUs) or Group Policy Objects (GPOs) as in classic Active Directory on-prem.

+By default, Azure roles and Azure AD roles do not span Azure and Azure AD.
+However, if a Global Administrator elevates their access by choosing the Access management for Azure resources switch in the Azure portal, the Global Administrator will be granted the User Access Administrator role (an Azure role) on all subscriptions for a particular tenant.
+The User Access Administrator role enables the user to grant other users access to Azure resources.
+This switch can be helpful to regain access to a subscription.

 In the Manage section, click Licenses.